stelian42/otidalroute_pi/README.md

 # otidalroute_pi

-This "master" branch is for the pre-Beta version of OpenCPN, 4.99.
-It compiles with wxWidgets 3.1.1.
+This "4.8.8" branch is for the OpenCPN, 4.8.8 or less.
+It compiles with wxWidgets 3.0.2.